-3M Open Golf Betting Tips
+Rob Cobley’s 3M Open Betting Tips

-TPC Twin Cities - Blaine, Minnesota - Par 71, 7,450 Yards
+TPC Twin Cities, Blaine, Minnesota.
+Par 71, 7,450 Yards

-Although the par 5s are long, there are three drivable par 4s, and this course has all the hallmarks of one that can be overpowered by the bugger hitters.
-The greens are large, fast and slopey, but on the whole this is going to be a contest of who hits the longest drives and makes the largest footage of putts.
+Although the par 5s are long, there are three drivable par 4s, and this course has all the hallmarks of one that can be overpowered by the bigger hitters.
+The greens are large, fast and slopey, but on the whole, this is going to be a contest of who hits the longest drives and makes the largest footage of putts.
 Course similarities can be drawn with venues in Texas, and Palmer’s design at Bay Hill.

 The Market Leaders

-Rob's Golf Betting Tips
+Rob's Betting Tips

 Headline Betting Tip

-Following a rolling profit of 463 points in 2019, I am looking for an even better 2020.
-Each week I will pick between 2 to 4 selections at each event on the European and PGA Tours, and suggest a suitable staking plan.
+Following a rolling profit of 300 points for the 2019 & 2020 seasons, I am looking for a great 2021, and have some fantastic bets lined up for events throughout the year on both the PGA and European Tours.
+Each week I will pick between two to four selections at each event and suggest a suitable staking plan.

-|European Tour||-81 points|
+|European Tour||-116 points|

-|PGA Tour||+3 points|
+|PGA Tour||-10 points|